'China is not going anywhere': Questions over NZ's Pacific relations

 Dr Anna Powles, a Massey University expert in Pacific security, said it wasn't surprising to see Pacific leaders reject the communique, but the whole process raised questions about the "depth" of New Zealand's relationship.

-"There were strong concerns about the way in which China had tried to have it adopted at the foreign ministers meeting; the lack of consensus-building around the agreement which is the anthesis of how the Pacific negotiates agreements.
+"There were strong concerns about the way in which China had tried to have it adopted at the foreign ministers meeting; the lack of consensus-building around the agreement which is the antithesis of how the Pacific negotiates agreements.

 "There were also concerns about aspects of the communique.